phac-nml/snvphyl-galaxy-cli/README.md

                         Directory of fastq files (ending in .fastq, .fq, .fastq.gz, .fq.gz).
                         For paired-end data must be separated into files ending in _1/_2 or _R1/_R2 or _R1_001/_R2_001.
+  --fastq-files-as-links
+                        Link to the fastq files in Galaxy instead of making copies.
+                        This significantly speeds up SNVPhyl, but requires the Galaxy server to have direct access to fastq/ directory (e.g., same filesystem) and requires Galaxy to be configured with `allow_library_path_paste=True`.
-  --fastq-history-name FASTQ_HISTORY_NAME
+                        Useage of `--deploy-docker` enables this option by default [False] --fastq-history-name FASTQ_HISTORY_NAME
                         Galaxy history name for previously uploaded collection of fastq files.